Vishal-Bisht/DLC-Website/README.md

 - Update translations in `src/i18n.js` for more languages
 - Adjust theme and branding in `index.css` and component files

+## Known Issues & Roadmap

+### Current Issues
+- The chatbot currently uses hardcoded responses.
+OpenAI integration will be done soon.
+- The AI Chat page is accessible only via the floating button, not the navbar.
+- Improve chatbot context-awareness and add more friendly fallback responses.
+- Expand language support and improve translation coverage.
+- Add more interactive tutorials and video content.
+- Enhance accessibility for screen readers and keyboard navigation.
+- Add voice navigation feature

+### Contributions are welcome!

 ## License
 This project is for educational and non-commercial use.
 Contact CollegeTips.in for partnership or licensing.